-- Client is traced to negative news or crime e.g. he is named in a news report on a crime committed, or detected when screened against UN Security Council Resolutions (UNSCRs). - ii.
-Stakeholders1/counterparties of stakeholders found to be linked to known terrorist organisations/money laundering/other offences.
+- Client is traced to negative news or crime e.g. he is named in a news report on a crime committed, or detected when screened against UN Security Council Resolutions (UNSCRs). - ii) Stakeholders1/counterparties of stakeholders found to be linked to known terrorist organisations/money laundering/other offences.

-Entity Behaviour - Natural Persons (Individuals) and/or Legal Persons (e.g. Companies, Businesses, Trusts, Foundations, Societies and Cooperatives)
+Client Behaviour - Natural Persons (Individuals) and/or Legal Persons (e.g. Companies, Businesses, Trusts, Foundations, Societies and Cooperatives)

-- i.
-Client appears hesitant or declines to put his name on any document that would connect him with the property/goods. - ii.
-Client attempts to hide the identity of the ultimate beneficial owner2 or requests that the transaction be structured to hide the identity of the true client. - iii.
-Client provides an address that is unknown, believed to be false, or simply a correspondence address. - iv.
-Client inadequately explains the last minute substitution of the purchasing party's name. - v.
-Client queries about the anti-money laundering or counter-terrorism financing reporting requirements repeatedly with no apparent reason.
+- i) Client appears hesitant or declines to put his name on any document that would connect him with the property/goods. - ii) Client attempts to hide the identity of the ultimate beneficial owner2 or requests that the transaction be structured to hide the identity of the true client. - iii) Client provides an address that is unknown, believed to be false, or simply a correspondence address. - iv) Client inadequately explains the last minute substitution of the purchasing party's name. - v) Client queries about the anti-money laundering or counter-terrorism financing reporting requirements. - vi) Buyer is a shell company3 and representatives of the company refuse to disclose the identity of the true owners. - vii) Client is a recently created legal entity and the amount of the transaction is large compared to their assets.